You cant quite see both our missions in one shot of the globe. Micronesia is a bit further on the right, Romania a bit further on the upper left. |

 1) He walked and talked with the apostles.

-2) He was never "tolerant" or "accepting" of sin, but He was infinitely patient with mortal imperfection and repentant sinners.
+2) He was never "tolerant" or "accepting" of sin, but He was infinitely patient with mortal imperfection and repentant sinners.3) He forgave them.

 Learning and tabulating character traits is all fine and dandy, but the real benefit comes in application.